Evangelical theology: Controversies

-A particularly controversial doctrine in the Evangelical Churches is that of the prosperity theology, which spread in the 1970s and 1980s in the United States, mainly through televangelism.
+A particularly controversial doctrine among evangelical Churches is that of prosperity theology, which spread in the 1970s and 1980s in the United States, mainly through televangelism.
 This doctrine is centered on the teaching of Christian faith as a means to enrich oneself financially and materially, through a "positive confession" and a contribution to Christian ministries.
 Promises of divine healing and prosperity are guaranteed in exchange for certain amounts of donations.
 Fidelity in the tithe would allow one to avoid the curses of God, the attacks of the devil and poverty.
-The offerings and the tithe occupies a lot of time in the worship services.
-Often associated with the tithe mandatory, this doctrine is sometimes compared to a religious business.
-It is criticized by pastors and church unions, such as the National Council of Evangelicals of France, in France.
+Offerings and tithing occupies a lot of time in worship services.
+Often associated with the mandatory tithe, this doctrine is sometimes compared to a religious business.
+It is criticized by pastors and church unions, such as the National Council of Evangelicals of France.